How Does Technical Due Diligence Benefit You?

 What is technical due diligence?

-Technical due diligence is a deep dive into a business to examine things like:
+A technical due diligence audit is a comprehensive and independent evaluation of a company’s technology, often referred to as the tech due diligence process.
+It is a deep dive into a business to examine things like:

 • Infrastructure